 Click on the caret to show projects and tasks per person in drill down view.

 - You can open the project status modal by clicking the project name.

 Drag and drop tasks to reschedule the time or reassign them to another person.

 - You cannot move a task to a different project.

 - When you reassign tasks, the schedule is locked to reduce errors.
 After reassigning, you can then drag the task to reschedule.

-- You can create tasks in Workload View by clicking directly on your Workload under the assignee, date, and project that you’d like to schedule the task and type in the name of your task.
-You can then click into the task’s details to add additional information.
+- You can create tasks in Workload View by clicking directly on your Workload under the assignee, date, and project that you'd like to schedule and type in your task name.
+You can then click on the task's details to add additional information.

 Filter your Workload view by role and person.